 One of the biggest current trends in bedrooms is the use of plantlife.
 Bring this onto your walls by embracing prints showing florals and foliage.

-Adding a textured finish to your bedroom wall is easily achieved using wallpaper and is a great choice for hiding imperfections on an existing surface due to the thicker nature of the paper.
+Adding a textured finish to your bedroom wall is easily achieved using wallpaper, and is a great choice for hiding imperfections on an existing surface due to the thicker nature of the paper.

-14. Get creative with bold wallpaper in a child's bedroom
+13. Get creative with bold wallpaper in a child's bedroom

 Kids’ rooms are somewhere you can have the ultimate in fun in decorating.